Complete guide to the Hatta Heritage Village

 What is the Hatta Heritage Village Location?

-The Hatta Heritage Village location is around 134 kilometres from Dubai along the Hajar Mountains area.
+The Hatta Heritage Village location is around 134 kilometres from Dubai, in the Hajar Mountains area.

 What are the Hatta Heritage Village Timings?

-Entry is free.
+Visiting this site is one of the free things to do in Dubai.
 Hence, you don’t have to pay or buy a Hatta Heritage Village ticket.

 What other activities are on offer in Hatta?